Investigation by: , Financial Crime Researcher · Published 2026-05-03 · Updated 2026-07-02 · 15-minute read · How we score scams

 Why does PrimeAura use celebrity deepfakes?

 Deepfake celebrity endorsements exploit trust and authority to bypass victims' skepticism.
-PrimeAura's ads impersonate 55 public figures including Cyril Ramaphosa and Elon Musk, geo-targeted to their home countries.
+PrimeAura's ads impersonate 56 public figures including Cyril Ramaphosa and Elon Musk, geo-targeted to their home countries.
 HackAware confirmed AI face mapping and synthetic voice technology.
 No celebrity listed has endorsed PrimeAura — every endorsement ad is fabricated.

 🔬Our Investigation Methodology

-CryptoKiller's automated ad-surveillance system scanned Meta, Google, TikTok, and X ad libraries between November 4, 2025 and May 19, 2026, capturing 409 PrimeAura-branded creatives.
+CryptoKiller's automated ad-surveillance system scanned Meta, Google, TikTok, and X ad libraries between November 4, 2025 and July 2, 2026, capturing 448 PrimeAura-branded creatives.
 Each creative was classified by geography, celebrity presence, media type (video or static), and landing page destination.
 Celebrity identification used facial recognition cross-referenced against a public-figure database of 12,000 entries.
 Landing page URLs were archived via the Wayback Machine for evidentiary preservation.
 Regulatory status was verified against 14 financial authority databases including Finansinspektionen (Sweden), the FCA Financial Services Register (UK), CySEC (Cyprus), and ASIC (Australia).
 Third-party fraud databases — Scamadviser, Crypto Legal, and Traders Union — were cross-referenced for independent corroboration.
 Pattern matching compared PrimeAura's operational signatures against a library of 500+ documented scam campaigns tracked since 2023.

 Reviewed by: Crypto Killer Research Team